gluster/glusterfs/doc/developer-guide/io-framework.md

 - **threaded I/O**
-  This mode is not yet implemented, but it should be a replacement for the legacy mode but with the advantages of the thread pool of the io_uring approach.
-This means that all I/O will be done in background without blocking the worker threads.
+  This mode is not yet implemented, but it should be a replacement for the legacy mode when io_uring is not present.
+It will have all the advantages related to the thread pool, but it will use another set of system calls for actual I/O operations instead of the io_uring system calls.
+Worker threads won't be blocked during I/O.

 _io_uring_ is only present on latest linux kernels and it's dynamically detected and used if available.
 Otherwise it silently fails back to the